Learn more about how we are responding to the coronavirus pandemic in Nigeria.

 As political violence escalated in Cameroon’s Southwest and Northwest regions, more than 30,000 people fled into Nigeria.
 In June, we launched an emergency intervention in Cross River state to provide medical care and clean water to refugees and host communities.
 By the end of the year, the teams had conducted over 7,100 medical consultations.

 In neighboring Benue state, hundreds of thousands of people have been displaced by interethnic conflict over natural resources.
 In February, we responded by setting up health care services in Makurdi, Logo, and Guma camps, and conducting water and sanitation activities.
+Please donate to support our work in Nigeria and other countries around the world now.

 Health care for women and children